 The Safari Park is less demanding physically.
 It has fewer steep hills for you to navigate than the San Diego Zoo does.
 The biggest elevation change at Safari Park is between the Lemur Walk and the Balloon Safari and Lion Camp.
 And there’s an elevator there to take you up and down if you don’t feel like getting your cardio by taking the stairs.

 San Diego Zoo has more hills.
 It’s built around a steep canyon.
 There are mechanical alternatives to trekking the elevation changes, they just take a bit more time.
 There’s an elevator, the Kangaroo Bus (and the Skyfari aerial gondola ride when renovations are complete) to help you get around.
 I usually don’t take them because I like the workout.

 San Diego Zoo has better food because of Albert’s Restaurant.
-You’ll enjoy a fine dining experience with daily chef’s specials, vegan & gluten-free choices & full bar.
+You’ll enjoy a fine dining experience with daily chef’s specials, vegan & gluten-free choices & a full bar.
 This hidden gem has a lushly planted outdoor patio and a waterfall that makes it great for a special occasion.
 I wrote more on this page, “Where to find the best food at San Diego Zoo?”.